guardian/pinboard/README.md

 - lookup the AppSync config/secrets needed for the client
 - return some JavaScript which then injects a further script tag in the page (which will load the main client-side PinBoard code), which upon loading is passed the AppSync config/secrets - so it can make the connection to AppSync.

+## Updating the GraphQL schema
+After making any changes to `shared/graphql/schema.graphql`, run `yarn graphql-refresh` in the root of the project.
+This will regenerate `shared/graphql/graphql.ts`, which contains the TypeScript type and resolver definitions to match the GraphQL schema.
+We use (GraphQL Code Generator)[https://graphql-code-generator.com/] to generate these definitions and this is configured in `graphql-refresh.yml`.

+Note, `shared/graphql/schema.graphql` is also used in CDK to form part of the Cloudformation.

 ## Running locally

 ### First-time set-up